thomascwu/weather_forecast/README.md

 * Comments in details are within the codes

+* I provide the specific instructions within the service classes codes on how to make the successful API calls with valid credentials

-* I also provide the details related to the topics such as decomposition, scalability, etc in this document
+* I also provide the details below related to the topics such as decomposition, scalability, etc in this document

 # Decomposition